-Opened in 2015, Brickopolis not only features a great miniature golf course right on the canal, but also video games, laser tag, climbing wall, pizza buffet and more.
+Opened in 2015, Brickopolis not only features a great miniature golf course right on the canal but also video games, climbing wall, pizza buffet, and more.
+The view from the top floor laser tag arena gives a stellar view of all of downtown.
 It's perfect for an afternoon of fun for the whole family.

 Take a Horse-Driven Carriage Ride

 Taking a canal taxi is certainly fun, but it's not what one would typically term a romantic ride.
 For that, make your Bricktown experience a special one with a horse-drawn carriage ride along the streets of the district.
 The Clydesdale and Percheron horses pull elegant carriages, either for transportation or just a quiet tour.
 Arrangements can also be made to pick-up passengers at their hotel or at a restaurant at a pre-determined time.